tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 ### Watson and IBM Cloud

-{% include course_image.html url="https://console.bluemix.net/docs/services/watson/index.html#about" filename="watsongettingstarted" ext_print="web" ext_web="png" alt="Watson and IBM Cloud getting started tutorial" caption="Watson and IBM Cloud getting started tutorial" %}
+{% include course_image.html url="https://console.bluemix.net/docs/services/watson/index.html#about" filename="watsongettingstarted" ext_print="png" ext_web="png" alt="Watson and IBM Cloud getting started tutorial" caption="Watson and IBM Cloud getting started tutorial" %}

 The Watson and IBM Cloud getting started tutorial lists 3 steps.
 It's not an end-to-end getting started tutorial, though.
 It just gets the user started in selecting a service for your project.
 At the end, you start to code using the Watson Dashboard.
 Ideally, a getting started tutorial should help a user see some tangible output, but whether that's possible or not depends on your API.